 Dear Healthcare Practitioners: All orders will be shipped Monday thru Thursday for overnight delivery.
 For same day shipping, please place your order no later than 1PM PST.
 At this time, we will not be shipping international orders.
-For Canadian orders, please contact us about shipping to the US/Canadian border.
+For Canadian orders, Veterinarians only, please contact us about shipping to the US/Canadian border.
 We apologize for any inconvenience.

 How to Apply Maggot Therapy Dressings